SpenceKonde/DxCore/megaavr/libraries/Logic/README.md

 The correct procedure for modifying the configuration of one or more logic blocks is impacted by a significant erratum on most extant silicon.
 Currently, only the AVR DD-series is spared.

-**When ERRATA_CCL_PROTECTION is defined as -1 (compiletime check) or a number higher than SYSCFG.REVID (if not -1, and defined, the runtime test checkErrata(ERRATA_CCL_PROTECTION) is true if the erratum is present) - if it returns true, the erratum is present.
-This is runtime, not compiletime check, assuming it's defined.**
+**When ERRATA_CCL_PROTECTION is defined as -1 (compile time check) or a number higher than SYSCFG.REVID (if not -1, and defined, the runtime test checkErrata(ERRATA_CCL_PROTECTION) is true if the erratum is present) - if it returns true, the erratum is present.
+This is runtime, not compile time check, assuming it's defined.**
 1. Set the properties as required for all logic blocks being changed.
 2. Call `Logic::stop()`.
 3. Call `LogicN.init()` on all logic blocks that have been changed.